Bhavadhaarini

 Bhavadhaarini Anantaraman (born 25 July 1980) is an Indian Carnatic musician.
 She is a senior disciple of D. K. Pattammal.
-Bhavadhaarini has performed in all major sabhas in India, and has performed around the world.
+Bhavadhaarini has performed in all major sabhas in India, as well as around the world.
 She has released more than 50 commercial albums in her career.

-She received the Sivaji Birudhu in 2009 in recognition of her work in the field of Carnatic Music and Devotional Music.
+She received the Sivaji Birudhu in 2009 in recognition of her work in the field of Carnatic and devotional music.